anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 as an extension to RDAP vs core RDAP mechanisms.

 Henceforth, this pattern MUST NOT be used for any namespaced identifier.

-**COMPROMISE: BARE EXTENSIONS ONLY ALLOWED UNDER CERTAIN CONDITIONS**

-Usage of a bare extension identifier contravenes the guidance in [@!RFC9083, section 2.1].
-Implementation experience has shown that an extension using a bare identifier can be interoperable though more difficult to process and parse in some instances.
-Furthermore, bare identifier's blur the line between what can be interpreted as an extension to RDAP vs core RDAP mechanisms.

-This document updates [@!RFC9083] to explicitly allow this pattern only in IETF defined RDAP extensions and only when a technical solution cannot otherwise be defined.
-This applies not only to JSON names but to other namespaced identifiers.

-**BARE EXTENSIONS ALWAYS ALLOWED**

-Usage of a bare extension identifier contravenes the guidance in [@!RFC9083, section 2.1].
-Implementation experience has shown that an extension using a bare identifier can be interoperable though more difficult to process and parse in some instances, therefore this document updates [@!RFC9083] to explicitly allow this pattern when an extension defines only one namespaced identifier of a type (e.g. only one JSON name, only one query parameter, etc...).

-This applies not only to JSON names but to all namespaced identifiers.

 ## Usage in Requests {#usage_in_requests}